Shizuteru Ueda

 Shizuteru Ueda (上田 閑照, Ueda Shizuteru) was a Japanese philosopher specialized in philosophy of religion, especially in philosophy of Buddhism and Zen.
 He was a professor at Kyoto University and considered a third generation member of Kyoto School (京都学派, Kyoto-gakuha).

 Biography

 Shizuteru Ueda was born in Tokyo, Japan.

 As the son of a Buddhist priest, he studied philosophy at Kyoto University where his mentor Keiji Nishitani oriented his studies toward medieval mystics.

 He then went to Germany and received a Ph.D. degree from the University of Marburg with a thesis on the Western Christian mystic, Meister Eckhart.
 He returned to Kyoto University to teach philosophy of religion.
 In 1976, He was awarded a Doctor of Letters (文学博士, Bungaku-Hakushi).

-He later focused on the thought of Kitaro Nishida.
+He later focused on the thought of Kitarō Nishida.
 Being a Zen practitioner, Ueda—like Nishida—studied Zen Buddhism under the philosophical categories of Western philosophy.
 He is considered a third generation member of Kyoto School.